Anwishta/FlavorFleet/README.md

 # FlavorFleet
-a fast responsive full-stack website that allows you to order from food various shops and deliveries to your doorstep
+A fast responsive full-stack website that allows you to order food from various shops and deliveries to your doorstep

 ---